Your questions about the world of standards and standardization

 How is a standard developed?

-A standard is a collectively co-produced tool that is applied on a voluntary basis.
-Market players propose its creation, develop it by consensus within a dedicated working group (standardization committees),
+The standard is a collectively co-produced tool that is voluntarily applied.
+Market players propose its creation, develop it by consensus within a dedicated working group (standardization committees), validate it, and apply it.

-- validate it, and apply it.
-Manufacturers, consumers, NGO representatives, and public authorities propose a new voluntary standard or the revision of an existing
+- Manufacturers, consumers, representatives of NGOs, or public authorities propose a new topic for a voluntary standard or the revision of an existing voluntary standard.

 - The draft standard or revision is validated and then published.